faisaldarbar/faisaldarbar.github.io/_posts/2025-07-03-are-we-losing-our-voice-to-ai.md

 Say you are watching a movie.

-*Flight (2012)*.
-Towards the end of the movie is a very emotional setting when Denzel Washington, Whip, is sitting at a table in a courtyard inside a federal penitentiary with his estranged son, Will, who has come to visit him.
+*Flight (2012)*, towards the end of the movie is a very emotional setting when Denzel Washington, Whip, is sitting at a table in a courtyard inside a federal penitentiary with his estranged son, Will, who has come to visit him.

 They can't find a way into a conversation, yet exchange a few emotional words that would resonate with most people.